Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework#

 • Remove nvstreammux and nvstreamdemux and all their properties.

-• In our example, we only have one source so we will skip this for now.
-See more on how to do this with Pipeline Framework in the section Multiple Input Streams below.
+• In this example, there is only one video stream so we can skip this for now.
+See more on how to construct multi-stream pipelines in the following section Multiple Input Streams below.

 At this stage we have removed nvstreammux and the queue that followed it.
 Notably, the batch-size property is also removed.
 It will be added in the next section as a property of the Pipeline Framework inference elements.